bl4de/research/README.md

 Thanks for visiting my GitHub!

-This is my all-IT-security related repository - writeups, articles, PoCs, bug bounty descriptions and all that stuff.
+This is my all-IT-security related repository - CTFs writeups, articles, PoCs, bug bounty descriptions and all that stuff.

 If you'd like to know more about me - here's the link: https://github.com/bl4de/research/blob/master/README.md#about-me